AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/before-file-pr.md

 As a contributor to OpenScPCA, you will be provided with an [AWS account](../../software-platforms/aws/joining-aws.md) and access to an [AWS S3 results bucket](../../software-platforms/aws/working-with-s3-buckets.md).

-Results files from running your analysis should not be [under version control and should not be included in your PR](../analysis-modules/index.md#skeleton-analysis-module-contents).
+Results files from running your analysis are [not under version control, so they will not be included in your PR](../analysis-modules/index.md#skeleton-analysis-module-contents).
-All results files should be saved in your S3 bucket.
+Instead, you will have to save your results files to [your S3 bucket](../../software-platforms/aws/working-with-s3-buckets.md].
 Adding your results to S3 allows the Data Lab to access them during code review.

 Follow [these instructions to sync your results to S3](../../software-platforms/aws/working-with-s3-buckets.md#syncing-your-results-to-s3) prior to filing your PR.